EnmanuelMartinsAbilheira/EnmanuelVzla/README.md

 <br>

-- A passionate full stack developer and self-taught artificial intelligence
+- Passionate Full stack developer and self-taught artificial intelligence
 - Play chess and minecraft in spare time
-- Currently attending Applied Artificial Intelligence specialty
+- Currently attending a master's degree in Applied Artificial Intelligence.
 - Personal website [link](https://www.EnmanuelVzla.ml)
 - I am currently open for an internship or a new job opportunity, this is [my resume](https://github.com/EnmanuelVzla/EnmanuelVzla/raw/main/assets/csv/)

 <br><br>